Elekester/Starlit-Village/Guides/Catching Up.md

 |Daityl/Dust/Frostyl/Freid Soul IV|Pettas/Ragras/Crocys/Doldor Soul IV|Nex/Renus/Ams/Nils Soul IV|
 |Alts Secreta IV*|Alts Secreta IV*|Alts Secreta IV*|Alts Secreta IV*|

-\* If the decreased damage resistance from Stira Domina and Alts Secreta IV is too big a downside for your playstyle, use Melra/Meltech/Ratech Dualble IV, Mastery III or Dread Keeper IV instead.
+\* If the decreased damage resistance from Stira Domina and Alts Secreta IV is too big a downside for your playstyle, use Melra/Meltech/Ratech Dualble IV, Mastery III or Dread Keeper IV instead. <br />
 † Special thanks to Fumiya and Pruna for their insight on budget augments.

 #### Best in Slot Augments